NotLugozzi/Xiaomi-daisy-pmOS/README.md

 - [ ] Mainline pmOS kernel

 # Installation
-First of all you'll need a linux system(or vm), a Mi A2 Lite with an unlocked bootloader and a couple hours..
+First of all you'll need a linux system (or vm) capable of running pmbootstrap, a Mi A2 Lite with an unlocked bootloader and a couple hours..
 #### Install pmbootstrap
 You'll need this to compile the kernel and the necessary files
 ```python